-Optimization of specificity and sensitivity in qPCR
+Optimization of specificity and sensitivity in qPCR and establishment of NDSoy1.0 Assay

-The five primer sets were optimized in an effort to maximize sensitivity and specificity by altering the anneal temperature parameter of the PCR reaction, and contrasted with one another for sensitivity and specificity across annealing temperatures in qPCR(from 56 to 66°C).
+The five primer sets were optimized in an effort to maximize sensitivity and specificity by altering the anneal temperature parameter of the PCR reaction, and contrasted with one another for sensitivity and specificity across annealing temperatures in qPCR (from 56 to 66°C).
 Sensitivity was defined by the amplification of the target at an earlier cycle threshold (Ct), and specificity was defined based on the absence of amplification in the no Bradyrhizobium control soil sample, and a melting curve from the high Bradyrhizobium soil sample that matched the genomic DNA (gDNA) standard curve (Figure 1).
 A reaction condition which rendered all primer sets highly specific in qPCR (based on no amplification of the no Bradyrhizobia control microbiome sample) was identified (66°C annealing temperature), therefore the primer set with the greatest sensitivity (nodZ B) was selected to proceed utilizing these reaction conditions.
-The nodZ B primer set was tested with dPCR using the 66°C annealing temperature but continued to show poor specificity (high non-specific signal) with the dPCR technology (data not shown).
+The nodZ B primer set was tested with dPCR using the 66°C annealing temperature but continued to show poor specificity (high non-specific signal) with the dPCR technology (data not shown).Thus the qPCR assay utilizing nodZ B at 66°C annealing was selected as the final conditions for the first version of our assay which we named NDSoy1.0 (Figure 2).